borgbackup/borg/docs/faq.rst

     export BORG_RSH='/usr/local/bin/pv-wrapper ssh'

 Now Borg will be bandwidth limited.
-Nice thing about pv is that you can change rate-limit on the fly:
+The nice thing about ``pv`` is that you can change rate-limit on the fly:

 ::